FlowForwarding/warp/docs/en/warp_overview.md

 ### Compatibility with message driver

-Sometimes modules require concrete implementation of driver (e.g. DynamicDriver), supported versions of protocol etc. Specify this contract in module's method ```compatibleWith```, which is called while module is loaded to make sure it will work correct.
+Sometimes modules require concrete requerements to driver (e.g. it msut be a DynamicDriver), supported versions of protocol etc. Specify this contract in module's method ```compatibleWith```, which is called while controller loads module to make sure it will work correct.
 Note that this method takes ```MessageDriverFactory``` as a parameter, thus it is possible to check availability of drivers with required properties.

 ### Message handlers